-Due to the success of COSMIC-1, U.S. agencies and Taiwan decided to move forward with a follow-on Global Navigation Satellite System Radio Occultation (GNSS-RO) mission called FORMOSAT-7/COSMIC-2.
+Due to the success of COSMIC-1, U.S. agencies and Taiwan decided to move forward with a follow-on Global Navigation Satellite System Radio Occultation (GNSS-RO) mission called FORMOSAT-7/COSMIC-2 (COSMIC-2).
 The six COSMIC-2 satellites launched successfully on June 25, 2019 into low-inclination orbits.
 U.S. agencies, led by the National Oceanic and Atmospheric Administration (NOAA) and Air Force (USAF) are partnering with Taiwan's National Space Organization (NSPO), UCAR, and others to execute the COSMIC-2 program.
-The GNSS-RO payload, named TGRS for Tri-GNSS Radio-occultation System, was developed by NASA's Jet Propulsion Laboratory and will be capable of tracking more than 4,000 high-quality profiles per day (across the 6 satellite constellation).
-COSMIC-2 will also fly two space weather science payloads: a Radio Frequency Beacon (RFB) transmitter and an Ion Velocity Meter (IVM).
-The COSMIC-2 mission will provide a revolutionary increase in the number of atmospheric and ionospheric observations, which will greatly benefit the research and operational communities.
+The GNSS-RO payload, named TGRS for Tri-GNSS Radio-occultation System, was developed by NASA's Jet Propulsion Laboratory and is tracking more than 4,000 high-quality profiles per day (across the 6 satellite constellation).
+COSMIC-2 also includes two space weather science payloads: a Radio Frequency Beacon (RFB) transmitter and an Ion Velocity Meter (IVM).
+The COSMIC-2 mission provides a revolutionary increase in the number of atmospheric and ionospheric observations, which will greatly benefit the research and operational communities.

 The next figure shows geographic coverage provided by COSMIC-2 on October 1, 2019.